armi3/dotfiles-macOS/README.md

 # dotfiles-macOS
-🥟 My .files setup for macOS and some automation scripts.
-Work in progress.
+🥟 My .files setup for vim and zsh on macOS.
+Also general environment configurations and some automation scripts.
+Work in constant progress.

 ```
 ├── README.md